Western Bluebird - photo by Cindy Fullwiler

 WESTERN BLUEBIRD/CLIMATE WATCH STUDY

-Western Bluebird with bug
+Western Bluebird with insect

 Photo: Cindy Fullwiler